Extension Associate Professor / Director, Vermont Tourism Research CenterEmail: Lisa.Chase@uvm.edu

 Nature-based tourism, agritourism, community development, environmental conflict resolution

 Lisa Chase is a Natural Resources Specialist with University of Vermont Extension, where she has focused on recreation and tourism enterprises since 2002.
-She became the Director of the Vermont Tourism Data Center in July of 2004.
+She became the Director of the Vermont Tourism Research Center in July of 2004.
 Prior to working in Vermont, Lisa conducted research and outreach in New York, Colorado, Costa Rica and Ecuador, among other places.

 Ph.D. in Natural Resource Management and Policy from Cornell University